 Admission requirements

-Academic year 2023/2024
+Academic year 2025/2026

 To enrol in the second cycle degree program in European Legal Studies, students must provide evidence of an appropriate education in legal and economic subjects.
-In particular, they need to meet the following academic curricular requirements:

-Applicants must
+Applicants must:

-• hold an Italian first cycle degree or a three-years academic degree (Laurea Triennale)
+- hold an Italian first cycle degree or a three-years academic degree (Laurea Triennale)

-• fulfil academic and English language requirements
+- fulfil academic and English language requirements as detailed below

 Academic requirements are, alternatively:

-1. an L/14 class degree (in Scienze dei servizi giuridici) or L/16 class degree (in Scienze dell'Amministrazione e dell'Organizzazione)
+- an L/14 class degree (in Scienze dei servizi giuridici) or L/16 class degree (in Scienze dell'Amministrazione e dell'Organizzazione)

-2. a certified academic record encompassing a minimum of:
+- a certified academic record encompassing a minimum of:

-• 15 CFU (ECTS credits) in private law, also comparative, or constitutional/public law, also comparative (SSD: IUS/01; IUS/02; IUS/08, IUS/09; IUS/10; IUS/21);
+- 15 CFU (ECTS credits) in private law, constitutional/public law, comparative law (SSD: IUS/01; IUS/02; IUS/08, IUS/09; IUS/10; IUS/21);

-• 15 CFU (ECTS credits) in International law and European Union law (SSD: IUS/13; IUS/14)
+- 15 CFU (ECTS credits) in international law and European Union law (SSD: IUS/13; IUS/14);

-• 6 CFU (ECTS credits) in Economic sectors (SSD: SECS-P/01, SECS-P/02, SECS-P/03, SECS-P/07)
+- 6 CFU (ECTS credits) in Economics (SSD: SECS-P/01, SECS-P/02, SECS-P/03, SECS-P/07)

 English language requirements